galaxyproject/galaxy-hub/src/events/2021-04-gr4-researchers/index.md

 ## Please Register

 Please **[register your interest](https://docs.google.com/forms/d/e/1FAIpQLSeM__PCTmdpTDXxS-ArgDVmhSJLV9ij1qRan7emOFzAOXn9OQ/viewform)** in attending.
-We will send you a reminder and a link prior to the webinar.
+We will send you a reminder and the link prior to the webinar.